Tips for pressure cleaning cladded homes

 Step 4; Using your pressure cleaner from a distance of 1-2 metres rinse all residue from surface.

-Pressure cleaning professionals protect their mixture formulas as highly regarded secrets of their business.
-And unless you know a pro, chances are you won't get any of them to tell you.
+Pressure cleaning professionals protect their treatment formulas as highly regarded secrets of their business.
+And unless you know a pro, chances are you won't get any of them to tell you what they use.